 For other ports the LoadMaster uses Layer 4 health checks for TCP services and Layer 3 health checks for UDP services.
 The settings for the health checks can be changed from the default settings using the Virtual Service wizard to accommodate non-standard settings.
 For example, one could run an http service on port 8080 instead of 80, and change the health check to HTTP instead of the default Layer 4 check.

-These global settings hold for all servers in the farm, i.e. you cannot assign different timeouts for different servers.
+These global settings hold for all servers in the farm, that is, you cannot assign different timeouts for different servers.

 It is mandatory that one of the service checking options be used when defining a Virtual Service on the LoadMaster.

 Layer 3 health checks utilize ICMP based echo requests (pings) to test whether a Real Server can be reached over the network.
 A Layer 3 check is not Virtual Service specific, for example, when it fails, the corresponding Real Server will be removed from all Virtual Services that use it.

 In contrast to the Layer 3 health checks, service based health checking for both the Layer 4 and Layer 7 health checks are Virtual Service based.
 When a Real Server fails such a check, it will be removed only from the corresponding Virtual Service â all other Virtual Services that use this Real Server are unaffected.

 The current version is SNMPv3.
 The two previous revisions in use are SNMPv1 and SNMPv2c (community-based SNMPv2).

-The SNMP support of the LoadMaster is based on SNMPv3, and is backwards-compatible such that all 3 of the above versions can be used.
+The SNMP support of the LoadMaster is based on SNMPv3, and is backwards-compatible such that all three of the above versions can be used.
 However, since SNMPv1 does not support 64bit-values (as used in the LoadMaster Management Information Base (MIB)), it is recommended to use SNMPv2c or SNMPv3.
 MsgSecurity is supported only with SNMP v1 and v2c.

-The information regarding all LoadMaster-specific data objects is stored in three enterprise-specific MIBs.
+The information regarding all LoadMaster-specific data objects is stored in the enterprise-specific MIBs listed below.

 Virtual Server stats